suki-workshop/suki-workshop.github.io/shared_task.md

 - [SParC](https://yale-lily.github.io/sparc) for multi-turn database semantic parsing
 - [TabFact](https://tabfact.github.io/index.html) for table factual verification.

 Models are allowed to train on the training sets of these datasets, and we will evaluate the model using the test sets of these datasets.
-We provide unified data formats and strong but simple SOTA/baseline models in this [Github repo](https://github.com/HKUNLP/UnifiedSKG).
+We provide unified data formats and simple but strong SOTA/baseline models in this [Github repo](https://github.com/HKUNLP/UnifiedSKG).

-Our UnifiedSKG shared task have two subtasks focusing on two aspects, ***Generalization*** and ***Multi-Tasking***.
-We will report a joint score on the 4 tasks (also consider the size of your submitted models).
+Our UnifiedSKG shared task has two subtasks focusing on two aspects, ***Generalization*** and ***Multi-Task Learning***.
+We will report a joint score on the 5 datasets (also consider the size of your submitted models).
   - ***Generalization***: The goal of this subtask is to propose general structured knowledge encoding for table/database/knowledge-base/apis, general methods for integrating structured & unstructured (e.g., user NL requests) inputs, and effective structured knowledge retrival methods.
 For this subtask, models are allowed to train on the training set of individual tasks separately, and we will evaluate the model on the corresponding test sets.
 For more details, please follow the setting used in [Table 2 of the paper](https://arxiv.org/pdf/2201.05966.pdf).
-  - ***Multi-Tasking***: The goal of this subtask is to propose effective multi-tasking methods that jointly learn structured knowledge and integrate structured & unstructured inputs.
+  - ***Multi-Task Learning***: The goal of this subtask is to propose effective multi-tasking methods that jointly learn structured knowledge and integrate structured & unstructured inputs.
 For this subtask, models are allowed to use all the training sets together in a multi-task learning fashion, and we will evaluate the model on the test sets.
 Please follow the setting used in [Table 4 of the paper](https://arxiv.org/pdf/2201.05966.pdf).

 ## FinQA
 FinQA is a large-scale dataset on answering deep questions over financial data, aiming to automate the analysis of a large corpus of financial documents.
 Please check our [FinQA paper](https://arxiv.org/pdf/2109.00122.pdf) for more details.
 The dataset, code and instructions can be found at [Github](https://github.com/czyssrs/FinQA).